 Adversaries don’t operate in a vacuum — in fact, there are almost always higher level factors that surround the execution of cyber attacks.
 For example, nation-state attacks are typically linked to geopolitical conditions, and geopolitical conditions are linked to risk.
 Furthermore, with the adoption of financially motivated Big Game Hunting, cyber-crime groups are constantly evolving their techniques and should not be ignored.

 Strategic intelligence shows how global events, foreign policies, and other long-term local and international movements can potentially impact the cyber security of an organization.

 Strategic intelligence helps decision-makers understand the risks posed to their organizations by cyber threats.
 With this understanding, they can make cybersecurity investments that effectively protect their organizations and are aligned with its strategic priorities.

-Strategic intelligence tends to be the hardest form of intelligence to generate.
-Strategic threat intelligence requires human collection and analysis that demands an intimate understanding of both cybersecurity and the nuances of the world’s geopolitical situation.
+Strategic intelligence tends to be the hardest form to generate.
+Strategic intelligence requires human data collection and analysis that demands an intimate understanding of both cybersecurity and the nuances of the world’s geopolitical situation.
 Strategic intelligence usually comes in the form of reports.

-CrowdStrike’s threat intelligence solution, Falcon X, helps organizations easily consume intelligence, take action, and maximize the impact of their threat intelligence investment.
+CrowdStrike’s intel solution, Falcon X, helps organizations easily consume intelligence, take action, and maximize the impact of their intelligence investment.